 10. Demoiselle Crane

 The demoiselle crane is an iconic species of crane found in Central Eurosiberia.
-It inhabits a range that stretches from the Black Sea to Mongolia and Northeast China, and there is also a small breeding population in Turkey.
+It inhabits a range stretching from the Black Sea to Mongolia and Northeast China, and Turkey has a small breeding population.

-The demoiselle crane is a migratory bird, and it undertakes long journeys to reach its wintering grounds.
+The demoiselle crane is a migratory bird that undertakes long journeys to reach its wintering grounds.
 During the springtime, the demoiselle crane will travel to its breeding grounds, and during the fall, it will migrate to its wintering grounds.

-This species of crane has adapted to survive in a variety of habitats, including wetlands, grasslands, and open woodlands.
+This crane species has adapted to survive in various habitats, including wetlands, grasslands, and open woodlands.
 During its breeding season, the demoiselle crane will build its nest on the ground, usually near water.

 Its diet consists of small invertebrates, seeds, and grains.
 The demoiselle crane is an important species, not only because of its beauty and its importance to the ecosystem but also due to its symbolic meaning in many cultures.